WassibMoon/Random-Forest/README.md

 for analyzing the data is confirmed when we look at the final model.

 Here are a list of descriptions for each folder in this reposition
--  */Data Exploration*
+-  *data_exploration.ipynb

-   The file data_exploration.ipynb contains the data exploration and visualization techniques.
+   The file contains the data exploration and visualization techniques.

-- *Feature Selection and Hyper Parameter Tuning*
+- *Modeling.ipynb*

   The file Modeling.ipynb contains the modeling process.